-S Carolina mental hospital patient died at bottom of dogpile
+Mental hospital patient died in dogpile; no charges filed

 COLUMBIA, S.C.
-(AP) — A patient at a state mental hospital in South Carolina has died after being at the bottom of a dogpile of several employees — something specifically prohibited in their training.
+(AP) — A patient at a state mental hospital in South Carolina died earlier this year after being at the bottom of a dogpile of several employees — something specifically prohibited in their training.

-The State newspaper reports three of the 13 employees involved in the death of 35-year-old William Avant in January had not been through training on physically restraining patients.
-His death hadn’t been previously reported.
+Three of the 13 employees involved in the death of 35-year-old William Avant in January had not been through training on physically restraining patients, according to The State newspaper .
+His death hadn’t been reported prior to Sunday.

 Video of the incident showed the employees on top of Avant at a Columbia mental hospital for four minutes.
 His face was blue and he was unresponsive when they got up.